adrelanos/aeternity-wiki/Idea-Box.md

 ***
 ## Dominant Assurance Contracts
 > Dominant Assurance Contract is a mechanism originally designed to provide public goods and funding public projects.
-It's similar to a smart contract.
-Funds are collected and locked in Dominance Assurance Contract.
+It's a variant of smart-contracts where funds are collected and locked in the Dominance Assurance Contract.
 Part of the funds are locked for development and other parts for ROI for investors.
-Once a milestone is cleared and approved the contract will release funds allocated to that specific milestone.
+Once a milestone is cleared and approved, several methods can be used to verify the completion including specific oracles, the contract will release the funds allocated to that specific milestone.
-If the milestone is not reached, investors get their investments and interests back.
+If the milestone is not reached, investors get their investments with interests back.

+This will enable a leap of transparency and trustless investment opportunities in ICOs and startups , where the investors funds are safe from mismanagement or fraud by the project's founders.

 * Kickstarter 2.0 (with a Money Back guarantee & milestone dependent release of funds)